Get all the latest data for Ivory Coast

 Does a property price drop look likely in Ivory Coast as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Ivory Coast over the next 12 months is low for prime areas in Abidjan, though localized soft patches are possible in oversupplied micro-markets.
+As of 2026, the likelihood of a meaningful property price decline in Ivory Coast over the next 12 months looks low to medium, with the risk concentrated in overpriced villas, remote new-builds and properties without strong title documents.

-The single macro factor that could most increase the odds of a price drop in Ivory Coast is a sharp tightening of credit conditions, since most buyers depend on financing and higher rates would shrink the pool of qualified purchasers.
+The single macro factor that would most increase the odds of a price drop in Ivory Coast is a credit squeeze, because many buyers already face high mortgage costs compared with their income.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Ivory Coast.